biogeo/GodotResearchTools/addons/IODevice/README.md

 ## Installation

-1. This depends upon `godot-python`: install this plugin using the Godot Asset Library (or your preferred method).
+1. This depends upon `PythonScript`: install this plugin using the Godot Asset Library (or your preferred method).
 2. Install the Python `pyserial` module.
-From the Python executable installed by `godot-python` (in your project's addons folder), run
+From the Python executable installed by `PythonScript` (in your project's addons folder), run

 ```
 $ python -m pip install pyserial